Sorcha Cusack: Career

 Cusack has made many film and television appearances including Inspector Morse (“Cherubim and Seraphim“, S6:E5, 1992) as Joyce, The Bill, Casualty (as Staff Nurse / Ward Sister Kate Wilson from 1994 to 1997), a BBC adaptation of Jane Eyre (1973), and the film Snatch (2000) as the traveller mother of Mickey, played by Brad Pitt.
-In 1993 she appeared in Poirot's "Jewel Robbery at the Grand Metropolitan".
+In 1993, she appeared in Poirot's "Jewel Robbery at the Grand Metropolitan".
 In 1998, she voiced Mother Duck in the cartoon The First Snow of Winter in the UK Version.
 She has also acted for radio, including a guest appearance in the BBC Radio 4 series Baldi and starring as Juno Boyle (and appearing with her real-life daughter) in the 2014 BBC Radio 3 production of Juno and the Paycock.
 She played Helen Connor in Coronation Street in 2008, but because of her other acting commitments, the role was played by Dearbhla Molloy when the character returned in July 2009.

 In 2011, Cusack played Prof. Joanna Pinnock in "Wild Justice", S5:E2 of Lewis.
 In the same year, she portrayed Hillary Nicholson in two episodes of the first series of Mrs. Brown's Boys.
 Susie Blake took over the role for the second and third series.
 Despite this, she did play the part of Justice Dickie in the 2014 film Mrs. Brown's Boys D'Movie.
-She was part of the main cast of the BBC adaptation of Father Brown from seasons 1 to 9.
+She was part of the main cast of the BBC adaptation of Father Brown from series 1 to 9.
 She played Mrs McCarthy, the housekeeper and parish secretary who makes award-winning scones.
 Cusack played Bridie Stevenson in the BBC television series River (2015).
 She also played Marthe, a vampire, the housekeeper at Sept Tours and companion to Ysabeau, in the television series A Discovery Of Witches, based upon the All Souls Trilogy book series by Deborah Harkness.

 Cusack has had an extensive career on stage including seasons at the Gate Theatre in Dublin where she made her theatrical debut, the Abbey Theatre, Dublin, the Royal Shakespeare Company, the Royal Exchange, Manchester and The National Theatre in London.
 Her West End appearances include Maggie in Dancing at Lughnasa and Monica Murray in By the Bog of Cats with Holly Hunter.
 On Broadway she played Nora Clitheroie in Seán O'Casey's The Plough and the Stars and Lily Doherty in Brian Friel's The Freedom of the City at the Lincoln Centre in 2000.
-In 2023 she appeared in the Murdoch Mysteries episode "Do the Right Thing" parts 1 and 2.
+In 2023, she appeared in the Murdoch Mysteries episode "Do the Right Thing" parts 1 and 2.